 Then under that, you choose the Height you want the Twitter feed to be displayed on your page.
 The range for height goes from 250 to 2000.
 As a side note, you may have noticed that there is no place to adjust the width, the width will automatically be done for you, depending on where you put this on your webpage or website.

 You then have the option of light and dark under the Theme heading.
 Insert Star Wars reference.
 Use the force, Luke!

 Link Color you can choose also.
 I leave as default but that’s me.

 And finally…Hit the big Twitter blue button Create widget button.

 Once that is done, you will notice a new box appear to the right of the button.
 Below I drew a red box around where you will find the HTML code.
 This is the HTML code that you will put into your website.
 So click it and then copy it.
-Then paste it where ever you want within your website.
+Then paste it where ever you want to within your site.
 To see an example of embedding of which I did, I put in right into the main section of my page and not in the widget section, to see click here.
-I choose the smallest height as I wanted only the latest post from instaGC to be shown, because the older codes are not valid anymore.
-If you are in WordPress you will need to click the Text Tab before you insert it as you don’t want to do it under Visual.
+I choose the smallest height as I wanted only the latest post from instaGC to be shown because the older codes are not valid anymore.
+If you are in WordPress, you will need to click the Text Tab before you insert it as you don’t want to do it under Visual.

 Now Go Forth and Conquer

 This code can be inserted into a page or widget.
 For the widget, you would just need to insert into a Text widget that supports HTML.
 I hope I showed you how easy it is to embed Twitter feed into a website.
 I hope you have learned how to embed Twitter feed into the website.